Littlaa/Semester-project-1/README.md

 ## Description

-- My motivation for this project was to learn how to make a shopping website.
+- My motivation for this project was to learn how to make a website with easy-to-find information and appeal to both young and old.

 - I build this website so I could learn more about how to code.